 Growing a business from the ground up is not an easy undertaking.
 As an entrepreneur, you will make many errors and confront failures along the road – this is not a bad thing as long as you are willing to learn from your mistakes and attempt to prevent them.
 Most entrepreneurs learn and grow in this manner.
 But once you’re in business, you can’t afford to make mistakes all the time.
 To get a competitive advantage over others, you must play very smartly, and to do so, you must be aware of several catastrophic entrepreneurial blunders that can affect your business!

-- Do their skills and views compliment your own?
+- Do their skills and views complement your own?

 - Could you become someone greater if you work with them?

 - Can you reasonably spend 14 hours a day with them for two years?

 - Could you sit next to them on a long flight?